worthy969/Call-centre-dashboard-/README.md

 .Total profit generated across all regions:$96,623\
 .Total number of happy callers:307\
-.Representative(2 followed by 3) generated the highest revenue\ .Representative(2 followed by 3 and 1) has the highest 5* rating from customers, with representative 5 having the lowest rating.\
+.Representative(2 followed by 3) generated the highest revenue\ .Representative(2 followed by 3 and 1) has the highest 5* rating from customers, with representative 5 having the lowest rating\

 ## Tools used:
 Excel- for cleaning and preparing the data and also practical excel concept like the\